MicrosoftDocs/windows-ai-docs/docs/get-started-uwp.md

 Next, we want to bind our inputs and outputs to the model.
 The generated code also includes Input and Output wrapper classes.
 The Input class represents the model's expected inputs, and the Output class represents the model's expected outputs.

 To initialize the model's input object, call the Input class constructor, passing in your application data, and make sure that your input data matches the input type that your model expects.
-The MNISTModelInput class expects a VideoFrame, so we use a helper method to get a VideoFrame for the input.
+The MNISTInput class expects a VideoFrame, so we use a helper method to get a VideoFrame for the input.

 Using our included helper functions in `helper.cs`, we will copy the contents of the InkCanvas, convert it to type VideoFrame, and bind it to our model.